UBALD1: Orthologs

 The ortholog space for UBALD1 is large, with its most distant orthologs diverging 694 million years ago in invertebrates.
 The orthologs include most vertebrates, such as mammals, birds, reptiles, amphibians, fishes, as well as some invertebrates, such as arthropods, cnidaria, mollusks, echinoderms, and nematodes.
 There are no orthologs in fungi, plants, or bacteria.
-Closely related orthologs, including mammals, birds, and reptiles, range 67-92% seqeunce similarity.
-Moderately related orthologs, including amphibians and fishes, range seqeunce 55-75% similarity.
+Closely related orthologs, including mammals, birds, and reptiles, range 67-92% sequence similarity.
+Moderately related orthologs, including amphibians and fishes, range sequence 55-75% similarity.
 Distantly related orthologs, including invertebrates, range 29-50% sequence similarity.

 Paralogs

 The human UBALD1 protein has one paralog, UBALD2, present in vertebrates but not invertebrates.
-They are similar, with a 63.1% seqeunce identity and 70.9% seqeunce similarity.
+They are similar, with a 63.1% sequence identity and 70.9% sequence similarity.
 UBALD2 protein has a length of 164 amino acids, predicted isoelectric point of 6.78 and molecular weight of 17.7 kDa.

 The UL36 tegument protein domain of UBALD1 is partially conserved in the UBALD2 paralog.
 UBALD1 has monoallelic expression, where as UBALD2 has biallelic expression.